 Health & Safety

 Volunteers are advised to get tetanus and rabies vaccinations in order to work safely with the animals.
-However, this is only a precaution.
-None of the volunteers has ever contracted them.
+This is only a precaution.
 If you have pre-existing allergies or medical conditions that require medication, be sure to bring enough supplies with you, as you may not be able to find them locally.
 Also, bring rehydration salts if you’re not used to the hot and humid weather.

 Fights may occasionally break out between the dogs and there are several ways that volunteers can help diffuse the situation.
 There are also specific protocols to follow when dealing with severely injured or aggressive animals.
 These will be briefed to you upon arrival to ensure that you are able to work safely and comfortably.